 Reflect, today, upon how well you listen to God.
 Try to find at least a few minutes (or more) of silence today.
 Close your eyes and listen.
 Listen to God speaking to you.
 When He draws you, respond to Him with much generosity.
 This is the best choice you can make each day!

-Lord, please draw me in, draw me close and help me to recognize Your voice.
+Lord of sustaining silence, please draw me in, draw me close and help me to recognize Your voice.
 As I hear You calling, help me to respond to You with much generosity.
 My life is Yours, dear Lord.
 Help me to desire You all the more.
 Jesus, I trust in You.